ava-labs/hypersdk/README.md

 Additionally, `hypersdk` transactions contain a time past which they can no longer be included inside of a `hypersdk` block.
-This makes it straightforward to take advantage of temporary situations on a `hyperchain` (if you only wanted your transaction to be valid for a few seonds) and removes the need to broadcast replacement transactions (if the fee changes or you want to cancel a transaction).
+This makes it straightforward to take advantage of temporary situations on a `hyperchain` (if you only wanted your transaction to be valid for a few seconds) and removes the need to broadcast replacement transactions (if the fee changes or you want to cancel a transaction).